denevell/Natch-Android/README.md

 * I should be able to logout
 * I should only be able to add thread if I'm logged in
 * UI TEST: I should see an error if add thread / post failed
-* Work how to do long running services that doesn't affect Espresso's Volley detection

 ## Ice-box